keziah55/save_plot/README.md

 save_plot.py also includes an object which will create a stand-alone legend, `SaveLegend`.
-The constructor is identical to that of SavePlot (except it will always save the output: no boolean is needed). `SaveLegend.save` takes a list of labels and colours and/or linestyle and any other `matplotlib.pyplot.figlegend` keyword arguments.
+The constructor is identical to that of SavePlot (except it will always save the output: no boolean is needed). `SaveLegend.plot` takes a list of labels and colours and/or linestyle and any other `matplotlib.pyplot.figlegend` keyword arguments.

 All figures will be saved as PDFs, with metadata set by SavePlot.